ThinkGeo/Mobile-Maps/QuickStartGuides/README.md

 using Xamarin.Essentials;
 using Xamarin.Forms;
 ```
-- Add the Map Background Overlay to `MapPage.xaml.cs` file:
+- Add the Map Background Overlay to the `MapPage.xaml.cs` file:

 ```csharp
 namespace XamarinFormsSample